 Rio Salado College offers a variety of classes to meet the needs of our students and the community.

-Counselors can help students set personal, educational and career goals.
-Quality, accessible services are designed to meet the needs of Rio Salado's diverse student population.
-Counseling services are an integral part of the total educational process.
+Counselors assist students to set personal, educational, and career goals.
+They provide high quality and accessible services to meet the needs of the diverse student population.
+Counseling Services at Rio Salado College are an integral part of the total educational process.
 These services are provided at no cost to students.
 Students can visit the Counseling & Career Services webpage or call (480) 517-8785.

-All Rio Salado students can access library services at any time at the Rio Salado Online Library.
+All Rio Salado students can access library services at any time via the Rio Salado Online Library.

-Rio Salado College partners with business and organizations through the Phoenix area to discover creative and new ways to empower our local communities.
-Rio Salado works with education and community partners to improve services for local residents and to offer programs and services that provide pathways to post-secondary education.
+Rio Salado College partners with organizations throughout the Phoenix area to discover creative, new ways to empower our local communities.
+RSC works with education and community partners to improve services for local residents and offer programs and services that provide pathways to post-secondary education.

 - Arizona Department of Education, Adult Education Services